Kaleab-Hailemeskel/DS-Project-2025/README.md

 - Global Content Delivery (CDN): We leverage a global Content Delivery Network (CDN) to distribute music files closer to every user.
 This results in fast load times and reliable playback, regardless of your geographical location.

-- Vast Music Library: Access millions of tracks, albums, and artists across all genres.

 - Search and Discovery: Powerful search functionality allows users to quickly find the artists, songs, or albums they are looking for.

 - User Profiles & Social Features: Users can manage their listening data, follow other accounts, and share music with friends.